holovin777/italianocongeoff/content/docs/lessons/beginner/introducing-yourself/_index.md

 ---
-title: "Introducing Yourself"
+title: "2.
+Introducing Yourself"
-weight: 1
+weight: 2
 description: "Learn how to introduce yourself in Italian with confidence.
 From sharing your name to saying where you're from, make a great first impression!"
 ---